 Just like any other trial, the Petitioner has the burden of proof which means they and their attorney have to present sufficient evidence to prove their position on the issues.
 After the Petitioner rests, the Respondent and their attorney present their case which typically is intended to attack and discredit the evidence presented by the Petitioner.
 After the Respondent completes their case and rests, the Petitioner may have the opportunity present additional evidence to rebut or challenge the Respondent’s evidence.
 After both sides have finished presenting their evidence, the judge typically takes the case under submission which means he or she will review and consider all the evidence before eventually rendering a decision.
 Some judges may render a decision immediately after the presentation of evidence is completed but that is not likely to happen if there are complex and hotly contested positions concerning one or more issues in the case.

 Even after a post trial judgment is rendered, your case may not be over yet.
 This is because both sides may decide to appeal one or more issues in the trial court’s judgment.
 The appeal process is another whole legal proceeding unto itself which is very time consuming and costly.
 Once again, there are certain deadlines that must be met before the case is even accepted on appeal which is not often the case.
 Family law appeals are not very common but they do happen especially in cases involving unique or unusual issues that may not have been previously decided by an appellate court.

-The quickest divorce cases are those with relatively simple and few issues.
-When there are children from the marriage or there is a substantial amount of property to be evaluated and divided your case may likely take more time.
+The quickest divorce case is one with relatively simple and few issues.
+For contested divorces, where there are minor children or there is a substantial amount of property to be divided; your case may likely take more time.
 Cooperation and a willingness to compromise are key to a faster resolution to your case and obtaining a final divorce decree.